NecRaul/hide-isekai-general/README.md

 # hide-isekai-general

-Hide the isekai general on /a/ recognizable by it's OP post containing the word isekai in spoiler.
+Hide the isekai general on /a/ recognizable by its OP post containing the word isekai in spoiler.

 ## Requirements